If you’re planning a trip before the end of summer and bringing your dog along, here are some tips:

 Pack Fido a suitcase too:

-Well, it doesn’t have to be a suitcase, but pack for your pet too.
+It doesn’t have to be a suitcase, but pack for your pet too.
 It’s a good idea to bring a portable water bowl and some extra food for rest stops.
-It’s a good idea to bring a bag of the type of food you usually feed your dog, so you don’t upset its stomach with a diet change once you’re on the road.
+Bring a bag of the type of food you usually feed your dog, so you don’t upset its stomach with a diet change once you’re on the road.

 Most people have at least a small collection of plastic bags from grocery shopping.
 Bringing some of these along, as well as paper towels or cleaning wipes, can be helpful for both picking up after your dog at rest areas, and in the event that your pet vomits or has an accident in the car.